BryanSagbay/BryanSagbay/README.md

 select * from tpersona<
 select
 elect All Columns: Retrieves every record and field from the designated table.sqlSELECT * FROM employees;
-Usa el código con precaución.Select Specific Columns: Restricts the output to only the fields you explicitly name.
 <div align="center">
         <!-- TYPING ANIMATION -->
         <a href="https://github.com/BryanSagbay"> <img